 Brian goes on to set expectations about the use of social media for nonprofits and lists several helpful do’s and don’ts about using social media.
 You can read the entire article at Get Your Head Out of the Sand.

 I’ve been saying it for years: people are talking about your organization.
 That’s the whole premise behind the Who’s Telling Your Story? storytelling seminar.
 Schoell’s article offers lots of tips on how to use the online technology.

 The storytelling seminar helps you craft the stories you want to tell.
 Stories that will work online, in fundraising letters, and in face-to-face solicitations.
 And makes it far easier for your fans to tell the same type of stories about you.

 So don’t bury your head in the sand.
-Use these tools to help your story get out!
+Use these social media tools to help your nonprofit’s story get out!

 I definitely agree that it’s very important to be vigilant against adopting the ‘ostrich stance’ to any aspect of the internet – it will mean losing out on so many opportunities.
 It’s amazing – all the creative web strategies you come across if you’re just on the look out for them.
 The latest one I came across I found at: http://micalendar.ca/online-fundraising-calendar-program.html – they provide you a link for your site where your donors can build personalized calendars that have been customized with your organization’s info.